Käthe Menzel-Jordan: Life and work

-After her return, Menzel-Jordan willingly took on many emergency security assignments and projects to alleviate the housing shortage in the city that was destroyed by air raids on Weimar.
+After her return, Menzel-Jordan intentionally took on many emergency security assignments and projects to alleviate the housing shortage in Weimar which was also destroyed by air raids.
 She was able to finish her training with the Thuringian state government.
-The young and politically unaffected architect stayed in Thuringia.
 She received orders from the Soviet headquarters in Weimar to secure the devastated Goethe House and to put it back in order.
 Many similar projects followed until the founding of East Germany.

-Menzel-Jordan decided to expand her professional knowledge by studying at the Dresden University of Technology.
-Her dissertation, submitted in 1955, dealt with the approximately 50 watermills that have existed in Erfurt since the Middle Ages.
+Menzel-Jordan decided to expand her professional knowledge by studying further in Dresden.
+Her dissertation, submitted in 1955, dealt with the approximately 50 watermills that existed in Erfurt since the Middle Ages.

-As a freelance architect in the Ulbricht era, Menzel-Jordan initially only found offers that did not challenge her creative skills and knowledge, she finally found a rich field of activity in cooperation with the church building authorities in Erfurt and later also the respective building departments in the city administration.
-Her most important projects in Erfurt include the St. Augustine's Monastery, which had been destroyed by British mine bombs in the course of the air raids on Erfurt, Krämerbrücke, Michaelisstraße, Domplatz, Predigerkirche, Michaeliskirche, and Molsdorf Castle.
+As a freelance architect in the Ulbricht era, Menzel-Jordan initially only found offers that did not present a challenge for her creative skills and knowledge, but finally found a rich field of activity in cooperation with the church building authorities in Erfurt and later also the respective building departments in the city administration.
+She led the project to restore the Augustinerkloster and Augustinerkirche, which had been destroyed by British mine bombs, and transform it to a facility for conferences and meetings of the church.